-Taking place in the second part of February, the Cadiz carnival brings the city to life through music, street performances, parades, competitions, great food, and fireworks displays.
+In the second part of February, the Cadiz carnival brings the city to life through music, street performances, parades, competitions, great food, and fireworks displays.
 The carnival stretches over 10 days and is one of the liveliest and must-see spectacles in Andalucia.

 By Andalucia In My Pocket

 Ávila looks like a page plucked from a fairytale book when you gaze down at it from a vantage point.
 More than a holiday destination, Ávila is about traditional Spanish culture rooted in its history.
-Thousands of tourists flock here every year, because of its connection with Saint Teresa who was born here.
+Thousands of tourists flock here every year because of its connection with Saint Teresa, who was born here.

 The Cathedral of Avila is one of Avila’s oldest religious buildings and represents the finest Gothic, Romanesque, and Renaissance architecture in Europe.
-The Cathedral’s museum has a large artifact collection including valuable tapestries and embroidered pieces.
+The Cathedral’s museum has a large artifact collection, including valuable tapestries and embroidered pieces.

 And don’t forget to visit Avila’s famous Tapas Bars.
-Avila’s veal is very famous and so is the baked dessert Yemas de Avila.
+Avila’s veal is very famous, and so is the baked dessert Yemas de Avila.
 Visit the Christmas market at the Town Hall to see a large Christmas tree with lights glowing around, try some food, and maybe even buy some souvenirs.

 By Le Monde, the Poetic Travels